 Source Water Assessment & Protection Program (SWAPP)

 In 2009, the Department of Environmental Protection preformed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There are three potential sources of contamination identified for this system with high to low susceptibility levels.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website or view the results directly.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website.